FlineDev/FreemiumKit-Docs/Sources/FreemiumKit/FreemiumKit.docc/SetupGuide.md

    }
    ```

-   If you want to conditionally hide views based on paid state (like hiding the unlock button if a user has already purchased), you can add the `FreemiumKit` object as an `@EnvironmentObject` and call `.purchasedTier` on it like so:
+   If you want to conditionally hide views based on paid state (like hiding the unlock button if a user has already purchased), you can add the `FreemiumKit` object as an `@EnvironmentObject` and call `.purchasedTier` (or `.hasPurchased` if you only have one tier) like so:

    ```swift
    import FreemiumKit